eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 - selected integration tests,
 - at least one multi-participant data-exchange scenario,
 - automated test data and identity bootstrap,
-- recurring execution by explicit trigger model,
+- recurring execution (the trigger granularity is a deliberate implementation decision, see Section 10.1),
 - visible and traceable results.

 #### Evidence and Reporting